 - Positive impact on the learners served, as reflected by program evaluations or other documentation of appropriate measures.

-All documents must be submitted electronically from the nomination site at www.distance.purdue.edu.
-Questions or comments can be addressed to Mary Sadowski, Dean Purdue Extended Campus, at firstname.lastname@example.org or at 765-496-2321.
+All documents must be submitted electronically from the nomination site at https://www.distance.purdue.edu/awards/ .
+If you have questions, please contact Maricel Lawrence at firstname.lastname@example.org or 765-494-1664.

 Deadline to receive applications or nominations is end of the day, Monday, February 29, 2016.